Aluminum and dementia: Is there a link?

 In the environment

 Aluminum is present in the body, but its role is not fully understood.
-Very little of the aluminum taken in by a healthy individual is actually absorbed; most is flushed out of the body by the kidneys.
+Very little of the aluminum taken in by a healthy individual is actually absorbed; most of it is flushed out by the kidneys.

-Aluminum has been studied for over 40 years as a substance that might be linked to Alzheimer's disease.
+Aluminum has been studied for over 40 years as a substance that might be linked to dementia.
 However, there have been many conflicting findings.

-- Some studies show increased levels of aluminum in the brains of people with Alzheimer's disease, while others do not.
+- Some studies show increased levels of trace elements of aluminum in the brains of people with dementia, while others do not.

-- Research has not found an increased incidence of Alzheimer's disease in people with occupational exposure to aluminum.
+- Studies have not found an increased incidence of dementia in people with occupational exposure to aluminum.

-- Tea is one of the few plants whose leaves accumulate large amounts of aluminum that can seep into the brewed beverage.
-However, there is no evidence that Alzheimer's disease is more prevalent in cultures that typically drink large amounts of tea.
+- Tea is one of the few plants whose leaves accumulate larger trace element amounts of aluminum that can seep into the brewed beverage.
+However, there is no evidence that dementia is more prevalent in cultures that typically drink large amounts of tea.

-- Unfortunately, earlier animal studies focused on one animal that is particularly susceptible to aluminum poisoning, thus leading to incorrect conclusions about the general effects of aluminum on the body.
+- Unfortunately, earlier animal studies focused on one animal that is particularly susceptible to aluminum poisoning, which has led to incorrect conclusions about the general effects of aluminum on the body.

 What about pots and pans?

 It would be difficult to significantly reduce exposure to aluminum simply by avoiding the use of aluminum cookware, foil, beverage cans and other products.
-Even if aluminum were clearly implicated in the development of Alzheimer's disease, these means of exposure contributes only a very small percentage of the average person's intake of aluminum.
+Use of aluminum in pots and pans only contributes to a very small percentage of the average person's intake of aluminum.